-A project to address these issues, including the following key scope items, is expected to be implemented by 2023:
+A project to address these issues, including the following key scope items, is expected to be implemented by 2025 with scope being investigated further for partial deferment:

 - Replace outdoor bulk oil 22 kV circuit breakers with new indoor 22 kV switchgear. - Associated protection and secondary system upgrades.